SonnexD/Karesolutions/README.md

-# Karesolutions is an Interactive Web Project for Karesolutions, a Healthcare Service Provider based in Derby, UK.
-The whole of this Projrct is to generate Immense traffic to the Business and hence Sales Conversions.
+# Karesolutions is an Interactive Web Project for Karesolutions Limited, a Healthcare Service Provider based in Derby, UK.
+The whole essence of this Projrct is to generate Immense traffic to the Business and hence Sales Conversions.